hristova23/hristova23/README.md

 ## I'm a Sport Enthusiast, Schoolgirl, Nerd and a Rookie Developer!!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other nerds
+- 👯 I’m looking to collaborate with others
-- 🥅 2022 Goals: Contribute more to Open Source projects and Develop skills
+- 🥅 2022 Goals: Develop skills & Find a interesting job
-- ⚡ Fun fact: I love to do everything
+- ⚡ Fun fact: Eating is my passion 🐷

 ### Connect with me: